 Those employees of rebatable not-for-profit organisations can salary sacrifice meal entertainment benefits, however, the employers only receive a partial FBT rebate, up to a standard $30,000 cap ($31,177 for the first year).

-In addition, the rules for individuals claiming car expense deductions have changed.
+Furthermore, with these changes to fringe benefits tax, the rules for individuals claiming car expense deductions have changed.

 As a result, if you reimburse expenses relating to an employee’s use of their own car, only two methods will be available to calculate the taxable value of this fringe benefit (when you apply the ‘otherwise deductible’ rule).